rivea0/blog/_posts/2022-06-08-solving-the-problem-sets-of-cs50s-introduction-to-programming-with-python-final.md

 The conventions on how to use docstrings can be found here in [this PEP](https://peps.python.org/pep-0257/){:target="_blank"}.

-## argsparse
+## argparse
-`argsparse` is a [module](https://docs.python.org/3/library/argparse.html){:target="_blank"} that comes built-in with Python, literally a "parser for command-line options, arguments and sub-commands".
+`argparse` is a [module](https://docs.python.org/3/library/argparse.html){:target="_blank"} that comes built-in with Python, literally a "parser for command-line options, arguments and sub-commands".

 There is a [great tutorial](https://docs.python.org/3/howto/argparse.html#id1){:target="_blank"} on the official documentation already, so, we are not going to dive deep into it here.
 The simplest thing you can do might look like this.
 Say, we have a file called `spell.py`, and we want to pass in the argument `-s` to our program to indicate the type of spell we want to create.
 We want the proper incantation printed on our terminal.
 Let's see: